Inpatient Rehab in Indiana

 Salvation Army Harbor Light Center - Indianapolis, IN

-Salvation Army Harbor Light Center is an inpatient drug and alcohol rehab located in Indianapolis, IN.
+Salvation Army Harbor Light Center is an inpatient drug and alcohol rehab located in Indianapolis, Indiana.

 Location: 2400 North Tibbs Avenue, Indianapolis, IN 46222 in Marion County